AndreasAvgou/Advanced-Programming-with-Python/Assignments/Assignment_01/readme.md

 ## 🚀 How to Run

 1.  **Clone or Download** the repository.
-2. Ensure `ex1_twitter_dataset.csv` is in the same directory as the Python scripts.
+2. Ensure `twitter_dataset.csv` is in the same directory as the Python scripts.
 3. Run the main script:

 ```bash